cccbr/runningatower/content/docs/050-healthsafety/index.md

 ![Barrier in ground floor ringing chamber](barrier_350.jpg)

 Consideration also needs to be given to visitors on open days and the general public, especially in ground floor installations.
+Ropes at ground floor rings should be raised on a spider.
+The spider should be inaccesible to the casual visitor by being secured.

 There may also be persons requiring access to other installations (such as mobile telephone equipment housed in the tower).